 German DVD features the Original australian dialogue.

-MGM's 2002 DVD release, called the "Special Edition," contains the original Australian dialog track.
+MGM's 2002 DVD release, called the "Special Edition," contains the original Australian English dialog track.
 There are also options that play the film with American International's replacement U.S. dubbed track as well as a pan and scan version.
 This DVD version runs 93 minutes.

 The dubbed American release changed some bits of dialog from Australian slang and phrases into American ones.
 Hense, "windscreen" became "windshield", "See looks!" became "Look see!", and "Very toey!" became "Super hot!".